jrg94/CSE5544/assignment04/README.md

 ```

 In this case, I sampled every other row and column.
 The values above can be
 changed to allow for any sampling approach.

+To get the appropriate vector length, I uniformly scaled down each vector by
+an arbitrary value (40).
+This appeared to be the best choice for the
+visualization.
+During experimentation, I changed this value.

-The following graphs demonstrate
+The following graphs demonstrate the results.
-the results.

 ### Figure 1